A Chiastic Reconfiguration Of Joel

 Ch 3 - Period 2.
 The Beast alliance is destroyed before the Millennial Reign

 We still have text for the periods in a non-contiguous form.
-We can treat this as a doubly applied cryptochiasmus as below.
+We treat this as a doubly applied cryptochiasmus as below.

 M1 [A1,A2] - Period 2